pghwang/activity-monitoring/README.md

     2. Precision, Recall, F1 Score, CV Accuracy, CV Standard Deviation, and Runtime for each of the six models.
     3. Optimal hyper-parameters for each of the six models.

+## Data
+Data is not included in this GitHub repository.
+Please reach out to me if you would like to request data.

 ## Author
 * **Peter Hwang** - [pghwang](https://github.com/pghwang)